 Garbage & Recycling

 The Village of Empress has regular residential and commercial garbage pick up once a week on Wednesday mornings.
+Please have your garbage bags out by 9:30 am on that day.

 Normal pick up is up to 4 garbage bags a week that each do not weigh more than 30 pounds (13.6 kg).
 For details on garbage pick up more than that, see our Garbage rates.
 Garbage for pickup must be bagged.